-We believe that our long-term revenue growth is correlated with the growth of our existing customers' ecommerce businesses.
+We believe our long-term revenue growth is correlated with the growth of our existing customers' ecommerce businesses.
 We strive to maintain industry-leading service levels and platform capabilities to maximize customer success and retention.
 Our revenue grows with that of our customers.
 As they generate more online sales, we generate more subscription revenue through automated sales-based upgrades on our Essentials plans and order adjustments on our Enterprise plans.
+Typical enterprise contracts have terms ranging from 12 to 36 months and do not include the ability to terminate for convenience.
 As our customers' online sales increase, our partner and services revenue generated by revenue-sharing agreements with our strategic technology partners increases as well.
+Our ability to retain and grow our customers' ecommerce businesses often depends on the continued expansion of our platform and the capabilities of our strategic technology partners to provide revenue generating services to our customers.
+We continually evaluate prospective and existing partners' abilities to enhance the capabilities of our customers' ecommerce businesses.
+We add new partners and expand existing partner relationships to enhance the utility of our platform, while creating new opportunities to expand our revenue share in partner and services revenue.
+As we continue to grow as a platform, we believe our ability to realize more favorable and expansive revenue share agreements will grow as well.
 We also grow by selling additional stores to existing customers.
 Our larger customers will often first use our platform to build a single online store that serves a single brand within their portfolio.
 These customers can then expand their usage of our platform by launching additional stores to serve additional brands, geographies, or use cases (e.g., B2B in addition to B2C).